 ASX-listed cobalt companies include Jervois Mining (JRV), Cobalt Blue (COB), and Ardea (ARL).

 Cobalt’s loss could be manganese’s gain.
 As the former risks getting phased out, the latter is projected to replace it by teaming up with nickel in lithium batteries.
 The ensuing demand for manganese is forecast to grow by almost 10 times by the end of the decade.

 It creates a substantial new use case for manganese which traditionally has been used to harden steel.
 As the need for electrification grows, manganese has fast become a critical mineral for it with around 20 kilograms going into an EV battery.

 Again, Australian miners are lining up to provide the building blocks.
 Major miners like South32 (S32) have moved into manganese while other smaller names include OM Holdings (OMH), Euro Manganese (EMN), and Jupiter Mines (JMS).

 Looking to trade commodities?
-Invest in Aussie shares for $5 and U.S. shares and ETFs for $0 brokerage with Superhero.
+Invest in Aussie shares for $5 and U.S. shares and ETFs for $0 brokerage (other fees may apply) with Superhero.

 Make knowledge your superpower and up your skills and know-how with our news, educational tools and resources.